Kwaidan (film): Release

+The Toho-operated Yurakuza theater (pictured c.
+1930s) in Tokyo's Yūrakuchō district, where Kwaidan premiered in December 1964.

-Kwaidan premiered at the Yurakuza Theater, the most prestigious theater in central Tokyo, on December 29, 1964.
+Kwaidan premiered at the Yurakuza, the most prestigious theater in central Tokyo, on December 29, 1964.
 The film opened in Japan as a roadshow theatrical release on 6 January 1965, distributed by Toho, with a simultaneous release in Taipei.
 The Japanese general wide release followed on February 27, 1965.
 To promote the film, stars Nakadai and Aratama visited Heard's grave.

 Despite high expectations, Kwaidan underperformed commercially in Japan.
 Toho had projected at least ¥100 million in roadshow revenue, and early reports from the Tokyo Scala Theater noted attendance comparable to The Miracle Worker and Mondo Cane (both 1962).
 The film ultimately earned ¥84.6 million during its Tokyo and Osaka roadshow engagements (January 6–February 12, 1965).
-In total, domestic rentals reached ¥225 million, which placed it ninth among Japanese-produced films released in 1965.
+Despite this, its roadshow release alone was reportedly considered a success, leading Toho to start a new roadshow policy with the 1965 remake of Akira Kurosawa's Sanshiro Sugata (1943).
+In total, domestic rentals reached ¥225 million, placing it ninth among Japanese-produced films released in 1965.
 With its final cost—including marketing—of ¥380 million, the film failed to break even.
 This shortfall, in turn, contributed heavily to the financial collapse of its production company, Ninjin Club, which declared bankruptcy shortly after release.

+A 161-minute version screened in competition at the 1965 Cannes Film Festival, with Kobayashi and Takemitsu in attendance, giving them a sense of relief and accomplishment after the arduous production.
+Upon returning from Cannes, Kobayashi was promptly dismissed by Shochiku president Kido Shiro, who had begun to dislike Kobayashi and attributed the decision to the film's excessive costs.
+This ended Kobayashi's longstanding relationship with Shochiku and marked his transition to a more independent, "lone wolf" career.